susannaa-s/Genome-Assembly_Project/README.md

 ## Part 4 - Whole genome assembly using Flye

-Assembling the Genome from PacBio HiFi reads using Flye v2.9.5, a long-read assembler based on the Overlap–Layout–Consensus (OLC) approach.
+Goal : To assemble the Genome from PacBio HiFi reads using Flye v2.9.5, a long-read assembler based on the Overlap–Layout–Consensus (OLC) approach.

 Purpose:
 - Generate a high-quality de novo genome assembly for MR-0.
-- Evaluate contiguity and completeness compared to Hifiasm and LJA assemblies.

 Tool:
 Flye v2.9.5 executed via Apptainer container /containers/apptainer/flye_2.9.5.sif.